tweag/python-monorepo-example/2019-06-10-codestatistics.md

 </center>

 Hold on.
-"NUL" is the most common word in Haskell stackage packages?
+"NUL" is the most common word in Stackage packages?
 Surprising, but true: `\NUL` is the quotation of the null character, and a small number of packages (2.7%) have inline bytestrings with many, many copies of `\NUL` in them.
 FYI: the next common Haskell word is "a", which is a common type and term variable.
 It is also interesting to see that the average number of lines of code is very, very similar in the Haskell and the Python data sets!